Skip Navigation

 This field is for validation purposes and should be left unchanged.

-Working with foodservice providers, students can change food procurement to reflect their values, promoting sustainable, inclusive, and plant-focused eating habits on campuses and beyond.
+Working with foodservice providers, students can influence a change in food procurement to reflect their campus values, promoting sustainable, inclusive, and plant-forward eating habits on campuses and beyond.

-All-you-care-to-eat settings provide an especially ripe opportunity for DefaultVeg–and dramatic potential impact.
+All-you-care-to-eat settings provide an especially ripe opportunity for Plant-Based by Default–and it’s impact.

 What Universities are already doing this?